joanalawer/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly: List current directory contents in long format, including hidden files, with their user and group IDs displayed numerically.

 6-firstdirectory: Script creates a directory named my_first_directory in the /tmp/ directory.

+7-movethatfile: Moves the file betty from /tmp into /tmp/my_first_directory.